raaphiixx/projectx/README.md

 04/04/2025 -> Now it is possible check information about following and followed users, two records was add to give a response for each method.

+17/04/2025 -> Almost 2 weeks ago was the last update, it is a long time, but was necessary to studie a new implementation, new concecpts and more, but will not appy for now.
+In this time, was add **followUser()** method, a implementation used to one user can follow another one.

+18/04/2025 -> In this point, **unfollowUser()** was added, that method was more difficult then **followUser()**, and was a surprise for me, but after some research i found the solution and implemented.

 ## Endpoints

 * **User**